 I’d become good friends with a Norwegian band (over the course of years of us all attending an annual Beatles music festival in the US), which gave me an interest in their country and language.
 Unsurprisingly, this resulted in my really wanting a chance to explore Norway for myself.

 The advantage of having local friends is that you’re able to experience a place in a way that you can’t solely as a tourist.
 And though we were definitely tourists, we got to see some really out of the way places that not a lot of tourists (let alone American tourists) get to.
-We did see Oslo and Bergen, and even drove up to the Sognefjord – all of which were wonderful.

 But in this blog, I wanted to talk about some of the more northern locales we visited, because they are well worth seeing, and they were much more off the beaten path.